 Banana squash is one of those foods that you might not recognize if you saw it growing in a field because it is almost never sold in its original form.
-You might surmise that it's a squash, but not know much more than that, or that you can eat it.
 So what exactly is a banana squash?

 What Is Banana Squash?

 Banana squash is a type of winter squash, and the first thing to know is that banana squash are huge.
 As in, they can grow to be 2 to 3 feet long, with a relatively narrow diameter of six inches or so, and can weigh up to 35 pounds.

 Banana squash gets its name not from its massive size but because of its oblong proportions, as well as from its pale, creamy, yellow skin—although some versions are a light pink color and some varieties, known as rainbow, are striped.

 Now, when you picture a 3-foot, 30-pound squash, you start to understand why you almost never see a whole one of these in the grocery store.
 For one thing, they take up too much space.
 And for another, most consumers are intimidated by vegetables that look like they could as easily eat you as the other way around.

 As a result, when you see banana squash at the grocery store, it's usually cut into smaller sections, with its seeds and innards scooped out.

 The result is a tidy slab of squash that is ready and easy to cook.
 You might also see it cut into slices.
 Its flesh is firm, dense and meaty with a deep orange color.

 Because of its uniform shape, banana squash is easy to cook via all the usual methods that you use for preparing winter squash, most notably roasting, baking and steaming.